-A few seconds after uploading your Excel spreadsheet, a similar file will automatically download to your computer.
+A few seconds after uploading your Excel spreadsheet, you’ll automatically receive another file.
 Open it up and you’ll see the predictions next to each row of text:

-Basically, you’ll have to train a model with your data so that it can learn from your criteria.
+To create your own text analysis model, , you’ll need to train it with your data so that it can learn from your criteria.
 It’s pretty straightforward and can provide more accurate results than using a pre-trained model.

 Take a look at the following steps for creating a custom classifier with MonkeyLearn:

 Now it’s time to choose the type of model you want to build.
-In this case, we’ll go for a classifier:
+In this case, choose a classifier: